Shanshuimei/obsidian-generate-timeline/README.md

    - Extract all internal links from a specified file and generate a timeline based on the linked files' time attributes.
    - Supports both timeline view and Markdown file formats.

+4. **Milestone functionality** :
+   -milestones can be marked with a custom frontmatter attribute -milestone cards have a special style

 ## How to Use

 1. **Generate Timeline from Folder**